Autopilot

 How Posts Are Planned

-- Grounding: the post is written from the most relevant pieces of the brand's AI knowledge for that theme — your facts, not generic filler.
+• Grounding: the post is written from that content unit — your facts, not generic filler.

-- Anti-repetition: every generated post carries a similarity fingerprint and is checked against your last 90 days of published posts plus everything queued.
+• Anti-repetition: every generated post carries a similarity fingerprint and is checked against your last 90 days of published posts plus everything queued.
 Too similar?
-Autopilot rewrites it, switches theme, or skips the slot — a near-duplicate never publishes.
+Autopilot rewrites it with a different angle (up to a few attempts) or skips the slot — a near-duplicate never publishes.

 Queue Rules Worth Knowing